avaishnav-skylight/hhs_storing_configs/README.md

 #### GitHub Workflows To Create A Master List

+`.github/workflows/ci.yml` has an outline of a workflow that creates a master list of all the network configs.
+This master list is then fed into the HTML table linked in the next section.

 #### PoC Showing The Info In A Human Friendly Format

+The JSON blocks have been transformed into a simple HTML table at [Sample HHS Network Outline](https://avaishnav-skylight.github.io/hhs_storing_configs/).

 ## What Is Not Covered